“A $%^* Sexist Program”: Detecting and Addressing AI Bias

 How Big Data Gives Insight Into Investor Uncertainty

 Investor uncertainty plays a key role in economics, affecting asset prices and investment decisions.
 Getting a useful measure can be important to financial professionals and also government actors, to establish monetary policy.
 An HEC Paris researcher and two economists of the US Federal Reserve’s Board of Governors found a new way to gauge uncertainty: using data on internet clicks related to specific news.

 Big Data and Investment Returns: Insights by HEC Professor Hugues Langlois

-Hugues Langlois is an Assistant Professor of Finance at HEC Paris.
-In this short video, and developed in this complementary article, he shares the practical applications of his research about big data methodologies in finance, and how his research provides a new tool to measure expected returns in international stock markets.
-Another big step in the world of finance for asset managers and risk managers.
+Hugues Langlois, Assistant Professor of Finance at HEC Paris, shares the practical applications of his research about big data methodologies in finance, and how it provides a new tool to measure expected returns in international stock markets.
+A big step in the world of finance for asset managers and risk managers.

 En Route For The “Sexiest Job Of The 21st Century"?

 Big data has been a key challenge for many sectors or industries such as aeronautical, transport, consultancy, banking and insurance, energy, telecommunication and, of course, digital, e-commerce and media.
 3 billion internet users generate 50 Trillion objects (To) of data per second, a figure which is set to increase forty-fold by 2020.
 Today, the development of analytical skills for business and management has become a necessity.
 To respond to this need, HEC Paris is investing with a new joint Master Big Data for Business in collaboration with l’Ecole Polytechnique, set to begin in September 2017.
 It will provide students with the tools necessary to transform the data into useful knowledge and strategic decisions.
 After all, even Harvard Business Review has dubbed the occupation of data scientist “The Sexiest Job of the 21st Century”…